sagarsanjaysutar/Design-Patterns-Exercises/Creational/Builder/README.md

 Another alternative would be to have one giant Pizza constructor which have boolean parameters for configuration like, `Pizza(bool isSmall, bool hasCheese, bool hasThinCrust,....) resulting into ugly constructor.

+## Questions
+1. Can the product be modified onces the builder builts it?
+   - Product is immutable, once built.
+[Refer](https://stackoverflow.com/a/1953567)
+2. Is it compulsory that all builders share common method construction steps?
+What if Concrete builder A has more configs than base builder interface?
+   - Yes.
+Concrete A can have more configs, but it needs to implement all base builder's methods.
+121 - Dive Into Design Pattern